Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 When we did that a couple of years ago for a calendar year, we saw one half of children living in poverty lifted from that poverty.

-In that recent NBC interview that the president elects saying that he wouldn't touch Social Security, how much do you agree or how much do you believe him on that?
+In that recent NBC interview, that the president elects saying that he wouldn't touch Social Security.

 Well, you know, I think the track record has been there where they want to privatize Medicare, make cuts to Medicaid, and undo Social Security.

-And I think that for some of the stabling influence that these programs provide, and the ultimate need that is meeting many, many families, we have to make certain that we protect these efforts.
+And I think that for some of the stabling influence that these programs provide and the ultimate need that is meeting many, many families, we have to make certain that we protect these efforts.

 I think their track record is a weak one, and there's a lot of suspicion about what might happen with those vital programs.